TheBrightSparkDev/dev-inition/README.md

    relationships => linking and embedding documents

   - Personally I just want my work to be marked regardless of the database I have used as I have made a working application put my all into it and dont want this to be ruined by Code Institutes decision to suddenly change it.
 It's also worth noting they promised a video to show how to migrate info which they have yet to deliver on coming up 2 weeks since saying they would do it at 4:30 on the day of releasing this news.

+PS: Also sorry my readme is so long.